usnationalarchives/digital-preservation/Digital_Preservation_Record_Categories/NARA_PreservationActionPlan_WebRecords.md

 [Bulletin 2014-04](https://www.archives.gov/records-mgmt/bulletins/2014/2014-04.html "Bulletin 2014-04")

 - Preferred:
  - Web ARChive Format (WARC) 1.0
  - Web ARChive Format (WARC) 1.1
  - Web Archive Collection Zipped (WACZ)

 - Acceptable:
  - Archive File Format (ARC)

 #### Current NARA Format(s) for Public Access and Reference for Web Records

-Formats for Public Access are those made available online through the National Archives Catalog.
+Formats for Public Access are those made available online through the National Archives Catalog and on the Congressional Web Harvest website.
 Formats for Reference are defined as those made available to researchers upon direct requests for digital copies.

 Format(s) Available for Public Access: Content created or delivered for public access in the Catalog is delivered primarily in the following file formats: PDF (Textual and Image), JPEG (Textual and Image), MP3 (Audio), and MP4 (Audio/Video) and ASCII (Datasets).
 Other file formats may be present depending on when they were added to the Catalog.

-For Legislative web content made available through the Center for Legislative Archives, public access is provided through https://www.webharvest.gov/
+The 2004 Federal Term Harvest and the Congressional Web Harvest (from 2006 to present), are made publicly accessible through https://www.webharvest.gov/.

 Format(s) Available for Reference: When available, records may be delivered to researchers in the formats in which they are preserved.

-#### Comments and Notes
-Where possible, access should be provided in the native formats for the site as captured, including HTML and all associated media sites and files required for look and feel.
-This can be provided in a container format, e.g., WARC or ARC.